AzDocs/AzDocs/Wiki/Azure.md

 ### Deploying to Virtual Machines
 Sometimes we still need to work with virtual machines (IaaS).
 Some of us are unlucky enough to work in a hybrid situation where they have Azure on one side, and an on-premises environment on the other side.
 Sometimes you also want to deploy software from your CICD pipelines to these on-premises machines or Azure VM's.
 In this case you need to know how to onboard those machines into Azure DevOps.
 Today is your lucky day, here is a crash course & provided script on how to do this.
 For YAML pipelines you need to onboard your machines into `Environments`.
 This is a little different from the old `Deployment Groups` with classic pipelines.

+First of all you will need to onboard your machines into Azure DevOps Environments.
+Currently we've only documented this for Windows machines.
+For linux you will need to do something similar to the following procedure:

 For windows you can use this oneliner to onboard your machine:

 ```powershell